AstraBert/qdrant-ai-chat/README.md

 So you have to:

 1. [Register](https://qdrant.tech/pricing/) to Qdrant Cloud services
-2. Create your firs cluster
+2. Create your first cluster
 3. Retrieve the API key and the URL of the endpoint for your cluster

-### 2. Upload your data
+## 2. Upload your data

-There are various way to upload your data, one can be found in [this Gist I wrote](https://gist.github.com/AstraBert/ff4bff338d4346718ae6c2d77ea2d71f), where I load data from the above mentioned HF dataset and, exploiting [Jina AI's jina-embeddings-v2-base-en encoder](https://huggingface.co/jinaai/jina-embeddings-v2-base-en), I encode them into 768-dimensional vectors, that are sent to my Qdrant cluster along with the actual Natural Language text.
+There are various ways to upload your data, one can be found in [this Gist I created for the purpose](https://gist.github.com/AstraBert/ff4bff338d4346718ae6c2d77ea2d71f), where I load data from the above mentioned HF dataset and, exploiting [Jina AI's jina-embeddings-v2-base-en encoder](https://huggingface.co/jinaai/jina-embeddings-v2-base-en), I encode them into 768-dimensional vectors, that are sent to my Qdrant cluster along with the actual Natural Language text.

-The so-created database is then available for search, you just need to have the same encoder [loaded in your script](./load_encoder.py) and to define some searching functions (I created a class, `NeuralSearcher`, in [utils.py](./utils.py)).
+The so-created database is then available for vector search, you just need to have the same encoder [loaded in your script](./load_encoder.py) and to define some searching functions (I created a class, `NeuralSearcher`, in [utils.py](./utils.py)).

-### 3. Build the application
+## 3. Build the application
-Prior to building the application, consider to download all the needed dependencies with:
+Prior to building the application, consider downloading all the needed dependencies with:

 ```bash
 python3 -m pip install requirements.txt